 But what does that hypothetical 7-point increase really mean?
 Sure, a 153 is inarguably a better score than a 146, and a 158 would be better still.
 But how do you really make sense of those numbers in a broader, or even more meaningful, sense?
 How much better is that 153 than the initial 146?
 And how, as I suggested earlier, can a different perspective beyond just “my score” be a motivating factor?

 Let’s Talk Percentiles

 To answer those questions, we need to talk about percentiles.
-Test makers can adjust the scale from test to test consistently by making sure each final score represent a certain percentage of the test taking audience.
+Test makers can adjust the scale from test to test consistently by making sure each final score represents a certain percentage of the test-taking audience.
 For instance, on every LSAT a 151 is designed to be essentially the halfway point.
 50% of people score above it, and the other 50% score below it.
 To do that, the test makers determine where to draw the midpoint line based on overall raw scores.
-In the table above, 57 correct splits test takers into even halves.
+In the table above, 57 correct splits test-takers into even halves.
 So, a score of 57 then represents the 50th percentile and is scaled to a 151.
-Perhaps on a prior LSAT 55 questions would have been the average.
+Perhaps on a prior LSAT, 55 questions would have been the average.
 In that case, 55 would have been scaled to a 151.
 Presumably, that test must have been more difficult because test takers answered fewer questions correctly on average.